adamsjoe/lumiradx_tech_test/README.md

 This is a classic bug vs feature argument, however I come down on the side of raising this as a **bug**

+**The call to PUT /blog/posts/ (creating a new blog post) - should this return a 201 rather than a 200?**
+If we are creating a new blog post, should we not return the created status code?

 ## Improvements (for the tests)##

 At present, the base url for the tests is the same (http://localhost:8888/api/) - this really should be set as a global variable which would me the tests easily portable.

+There tests in the listPosts folder have a number which check the per_page.
+These tests are identical and there will be way of iterating over these (in the postman runner there is - but not sure if newman supports this.)
+It would make the tests look neater and still maintain coverage.